mlaurijsse/linux-mpu9150/README.md

 Testing has been done with [Raspberry Pi][2] and [Gumstix Overo and Duovero][3] systems.
 The code should work fine with other small board systems like the [BeagleBones][4].

-We've been using [Sparkfun MPU9150 Breakout Boards][5] for testing this code.
+We have our own boards incorporating the MPU9150s, but we also tested with the [Sparkfun MPU9150 Breakout Boards][5]

 [1]: http://www.invensense.com/mems/gyro/nineaxis.html     "InvenSense"
 [2]: http://www.raspberrypi.org/                           "Raspberry Pi"